 - What has worked in the past?
 Look at your Instagram and blog insights and produce more of what people liked and engaged with

-- Provide content where people can engage, learn something or that evokes emotions.
+- Provide content where people can engage, learn something or evokes emotions.
 Controversial views are always a huge comment driver (just be careful what you are controversial about!)

-There’s not really a lot too it.
+There’s not really a lot to it.
 It can be quite a fun process to sit down and have a good look at what you want to talk about, how you can provide value and help to your audience and work out your goals.

-After 5 years of working with social media and blogging, I’ve finally found how useful it is to have Content pillars and a plan!
+After 5 years of working with social media and blogging, I’ve finally found how useful it is to have content pillars and a plan!